krstffr/matryoshka/README.md

         // You can ouput stuff you've defined yourself as a non-editable field using the "locked" type
         // In this case it will output "Siberia!" cause that's what we defined above { name: 'homeLocation', type: 'locked' },
-        // You can also use textareas instead of text inputs if you need to enter longer texts { name: 'dollBackgroudBio', type: 'textarea' },
+        // You can use textareas instead of text inputs if you need to enter longer texts { name: 'dollBackgroudBio', type: 'textarea' },
-        // This <select> element will use a mongo Collection for it's selectable values { name: 'dollHomeVillage', type: 'select', selectableData: {
+        // This <select> element will use a mongo Collection for it's selectable values (you have to define the
+        // collection for this to actually work)
+        { name: 'dollHomeVillage', type: 'select', selectableData: {
                 // It's the type: 'collection' which makes the selectable data come from a collection instead of
                 // values you define here.